 Operation Encompass is to highlight that a Domestic Abuse Incident has taken place and the police have been called or visited the family home.
 It is about keeping an eye on changed behaviour and logging anything out of the ordinary.
-Our school receives Operation Encompass notifications via WCC Children's Portal daily from West Mercia Police.
+Our college receives Operation Encompass notifications via email from Worcestershire Children First.